erNachete/YTDownloader/README.md

 ## How to use

-1. Paste a YouTube video or playlist URL.
+1. Paste a YouTube video, playlist, or channel URL.
 2. (Optional) Select "Audio only" if you want just the audio.
 3. Choose the desired video or audio format.
 4. Select the destination folder.